The Dinner Out Survival Guide (Anti-Inflammatory Edition)

 Rice bran oil

 When I say I’m serious about asking what oil is in the pan, I mean it.
-If the staff doesn’t know or just says “vegetable oil,” I bounce if it's just me, or, depending on the occasion, I might either pick at something simple or even just indulge and suffer the consequences (which sucks, but its life).
+If the staff doesn’t know or just says “vegetable oil,” I bounce if it's just me, or, depending on the occasion, I might either pick at something simple or even just indulge and suffer the consequences (which sucks, but it’s life).
 I'm not about to drag my friends around town because I can't find a PERFECT restaurant or dish.

 If you ever find yourself feeling uncertain about a menu item?
 Just ask!
 Yes, it can feel a bit annoying to inquire about ingredients, but hear me out: I’d much rather be that person who asks questions than be stuck crying in the bathroom because my stomach is not happy with me afterward.
-So next time you’re at a restaurant, don’t hesitate to take control of your order and prioritize your well-being!

 Start with something simple like, “Hey, do you happen to know what kind of oil the kitchen uses to cook this dish?”
 That way, you’re just gathering information, no drama involved.
 If you're trying to avoid oils altogether, you might say, “Would it be possible to make that with just butter or maybe no oil at all?”
 It keeps it casual and clear.